AnaG0307/MindFlow/README.md

 ## **Implementation and Execution**

-We aimed to deploy our app on Heroku as the final step of our project.
-At the moment, Heroku complets the build succesfully but returns a blank page with error messages in the log (example screenshot below).
-We assume those messages relate to how the path to static files is set up in the index server file of our deployment version.

 #### **Team Approach to Work:**

 Using the Agile methodology we had a retrospective and review meeting once a week.
 We also met for stand-ups where possible, and ensure that we plan out our objectives for each of our week-long sprints.
 We did set a rough meeting schedule of Monday, Wednesday and Friday, although this was flexible to accommodate everyone’s individual schedules.
 We each updated our Google doc daily with what we have done that day.
 We initially planned to test our code after the second week and test our code as we go along.
 Feedback from the testing was provided in our meetings.